metno/emep-ctm/Input.rst

 Degree-day factor
 ~~~~~~~~~~~~~~~~~

-Domestic combustion which contribute to a large part of SNAP 2, varies
+Domestic combustion which contribute to a large part of GNFR C (SNAP 2), varies
 on the daily mean temperature.
 The variation is based on the heating
 degree-day concept.
 These degree days are pre-calculated for each day
 and stored in the file ``DegreeDayFactors.nc``.
 See Simpson et al. (2012)